 Does Eating Fat Cause Acne?

-Now dear friend, here’s the interesting part – eating fat could actually help get your acne diet work.
+Now dear friend, here’s the interesting part – eating fat could actually help get your acne diet working.
 See fat helps slow down your digestion and a slower digestion helps stop insulin spikes.

 Your baggage carousel’s being loaded and moved slowly and your grabby insulin hands only need pop in steadily and surely.

 The benefits of eating fat when you have acne do not stop here.
 High fat diets are also shown to help control testosterone levels – another hormone strongly associated with acne and oily skin.

 Does eating fat cause acne?
 Spoiler alert – not if they’re the right kind – more about this soon.